GAsNA/la-taverniere/README.md

     - [ ] Reaction are optionnal (all reaction taken in account if not specified)
 - [x]  Commands for Ray, Feitan, Ukyim, Kentaro, GAsNa
 - [x]  Salope command for Kentaro
-- [ ]  Command to add role with name: /role us -> add role to the person who ask.
+- [ ]  Command to add role with nam e: /role us -> add role to the person who ask.
 If doesn't exist, add argument for role you want
 - [ ]  Help command to describe all existing commands
 - [ ]  Config command to set channels and other thing for the bot to work properly